virajpatel4/VPBookStore/VPBookStore/README.txt

 After completing debugging
 we can see the welcome page with Home and Privacy
-Now we will add some layouts and change some designs. on the site of Bootswatch.com I selected a theme called Darkly and copied the bootstrap.css file and applied to my project.
+Now we will add some layouts and change some designs. on the site of Bootswatch.com I selected a theme called cerelum and copied the bootstrap.css file and applied to my project.
 By replacing the existing file of bootstrap to the new one which can be found under lib Changed Nav bar run the project